 The CGE structure of the EPPA model makes it particularly well suited to analysis of the many substitutions in production, consumption, and trade that would result from emissions control efforts.
 In its focus on these substitution possibilities, it differs from process-type models such as the Energy-Economy component of IMAGE 2 (de Vries et al., 1994), which have more energy sector detail but which impose fixed-factor shares of gross output, a fixed-coefficient production structure, and exogenous prices.
-EPPA further differs from these and other multiregion economic models which are being applied in integrated climate studies, such as Edmonds-Reilly-Barns (Edmonds et al., 1995b) the Second-Generation Model (Edmonds et al., 1995a) and Global 2100 (Manne and Richels, 1992; Manne et al., 1994), in its ability to account for international trade not only in energy but in non-energy goods.
+EPPA further differs from these and other multi-region economic models which are being applied in integrated climate studies, such as Edmonds-Reilly-Barns (Edmonds, Wise, and Barns, 1995) the Second-Generation Model (Edmonds, et al., 1995) and Global 2100 (Manne and Richels, 1992; Manne, Mendelsohn, and Richels, 1994), in its ability to account for international trade not only in energy but in non-energy goods.
 This feature turns out to be important to understanding of the distribution among nations of the economic burdens of control measures, as discussed later in Section 2.1.3.
-Other models with a focus on non-energy trade have been applied to policy studies on the horizon of a few decades (e.g., Bernstein et al., 1997), or to longer periods (McKibbin and Wilcoxen, 1993), but they have not been incorporated into integrated assessment frameworks covering other components of the climate issue.
+Other models with a focus on non-energy trade have been applied to policy studies on the horizon of a few decades (e.g., Bernstein, Montgomery, and Rutherford, 1997), or to longer periods (McKibbin and Wilcoxen, 1993), but they have not been incorporated into integrated assessment frameworks covering other components of the climate issue.

 The model is used both for prediction of emissions, discussed next and in Sections 3 and 4, and for analysis of the economic implications of emissions control proposals.
 In the latter use, alternative simulations are conducted under different degrees of emission restraint.
 Comparisons are made among the simulations to study the effects on welfare loss, carbon leakage and levels and patterns of international trade, as well as the level of emissions reduction actually achieved.
-For examples, see Yang et al. (1996), Jacoby et al. (1997a), and Jacoby (1997b).
+For examples, see Yang et al. (1996), Jacoby et al. (1997), and Jacoby, Schmalensee and Reiner (1997).

-2.1.2.
-Growth and Emissions Predictions
+2.1.2 Growth and Emissions Predictions